adex001/Politico/README.md

  - Users can see the results of election

  ### Development
-This application was developed usone NodeJs with express for routing.
+This application was developed using NodeJs with express for routing.

 ### Installation